 Our ongoing primary sources of liquidity are cash generated from operations, current balances of cash and cash equivalents and borrowings under our Credit Facility.
 Our primary uses of cash are for purchases of inventory, operating expenses, capital expenditures predominantly in connection with opening, relocating and remodeling stores, debt service and corporate taxes.
-As of September 30, 2017, we had \$6.5 million in cash and cash equivalents, as well as \$20.6 million available for borrowing under our Credit Facility.
+As of September 30, 2018, we had \$9.4 million in cash and cash equivalents and \$35.8 million available for borrowing under our Credit Facility.

-On May 5, 2016, our Board authorized a new two-year share repurchase program pursuant to which the Company may expend up to \$10.0 million to repurchase shares of the Company's common stock.
+On May 4, 2016, our Board authorized a two-year share repurchase program pursuant to which the Company may expend up to \$10.0 million to repurchase shares of the Company's common stock.
+On May 2, 2018, our Board of Directors authorized a two-year extension of the share repurchase program.
+As a result of such extension, the share repurchase program will terminate on May 4, 2020.
+During the year ended September 30, 2018, we repurchased 101,573 shares of our common stock for approximately \$0.6 million (an average price of \$5.72 per share) under the share repurchase program.
 During the year ended September 30, 2017, we repurchased 30,000 shares of our common stock for approximately \$0.3 million (an average price of \$8.71 per share) under the share repurchase program.
-During the year ended September 30, 2016, we repurchased 67,970 shares of our common stock for approximately \$0.8 million (an average price of \$12.20 per share) under the share repurchase program.
 We expect funding of share repurchases will come from operating cash flow, excess cash and/or borrowings under the Credit Facility.
 The timing and the number of shares purchased will be dictated by our capital needs and stock market conditions.